 No institution — society, religion, marriage, or heterosexuality — was safe from the penetrating queer eye of James Whale.
 Make way for the homosexual creator!

 James Whale’s initial refusal to do a sequel to his immensely popular Frankenstein (1931) eventually faltered when he discovered a strategy for creating a commercially viable product that would also — in subtext — subvert existing mores.
-The Bride of Frankenstein (1935), in the guise of a comic horror tale, assaults the notion of the sanctity of standard sex roles and “family values.”
+The Bride of Frankenstein (1935), in the guise of a comic horror tale, assaults the notion of the sanctity of standard sex roles, marriage, and “family values.”

 While hindsight is rightly suspect as a critical tool, particularly when it’s a cover for revisionist views that expect an earlier era to reflect contemporary values, Whale’s campy masterpiece almost demands to be treated as one of the historical high-water marks of sexual subversion.
 The Bride can be read from a modern perspective as a homosexual joke on the heterosexual communities Whale — a gay man — served and benefited from: his “masters” at Universal and the mass audience to whom he could present unconventional images and ideas and see them unknowingly endorsed and approved in the most direct way possible: from the moviegoer’s pocketbook.
 This is not to suggest a diabolical, schematic plan on Whale’s part — it’s more that a genre effort like The Bride, full of fantasy and monster-outsiders, was clearly the perfect medium for indulging the most radical aspects of a gay sensibility, a fact the sophisticated Whale — judging from the mountain of evidence within the film — was aware of on some level.